tfc/tfc.github.io/posts/2022-12-05-book-review-a-philosophy-of-software-design.md

 code with uncontrollable complexity.
 Strategical programming requires an **investment mindset** for trading initial upfront slowdown against long-term improvements.
-The fight against continuously increasing complexity are continuous investments.
+The fight against continuously increasing complexity is fought with continuous investments.
 Discussions between strategic and tactical programmers are often frustrating.

 The next topic is the organisation of code into modules (as in classes, subsystems, or services) that communicate via interfaces.
 Modules encapsulate the complexity of systems into domain-specific units.
-John coins terms for 2 different kinds of modules:
+John coins terms for two different qualities of modules:

 Deep Modules

 : The best modules provide powerful functionality over simple interfaces.
   They provide good abstraction by providing complex functionality but only exposing a small fraction of their internal complexity.
-  One example are the 5 basic system calls for I/O in UNIX operating systems.
+  One example are the five basic system calls for I/O in UNIX operating systems.

 Shallow Modules